Code-Institute-Submissions/MSP-7/README.md

 - The current weather (text format)
 - The high/low temperature for the day
 - A background that reflects the weather results without detracting from the text
-- Ability to search for a particular city, easily
+- Ability to search for a particular location, easily
 - A quirky comment or quote that matches the weather

 ![initialwireframe](https://github.com/Sphere42/MSP-2/blob/master/assets/images/readme/weather_wireframe.png)